MatthijsKamstra/haxejs/12automation/example.md

 ----

-Start grunt watch so it will rebuild `javascript.hxml` as soon as file changes
+Start grunt watch so it will rebuild `build.hxml` as soon as file changes

 ```
 grunt watch